Azure-Samples/ms-identity-python-webapp/README.md

 ### Overview

-This sample demonstrates a Python web application that signs-in users with the Microsoft identity platform and calls the Microsoft Graph
+This sample demonstrates a Python web application that signs-in users with the Microsoft identity platform and calls the Microsoft Graph.

 1. The python web application uses the Microsoft Authentication Library (MSAL) to obtain a JWT access token from the Microsoft identity platform (formerly Azure AD v2.0):
 2. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph.